 Phantom Shares.
 A phantom share entitles the grantee to receive a Class A share upon the vesting of the phantom share or, in the discretion of the committee, cash equivalent to the value of a Class A share.
-In the future, the committee may determine to make grants of phantom shares under the plan to employees, consultants and directors containing such terms as the committee determines.
-The committee will determine the period over which phantom shares granted to employees and members of our board will vest.
-The board, in its discretion, may base its determination upon the achievement of performance metrics.
+In the future, the committee may determine to make grants of phantom shares under the LTIP to eligible employees, consultants and directors containing such terms as the committee determines.
+The committee will determine the period over which phantom shares granted to participants will vest.
+The committee, in its discretion, may base its determination upon the achievement of performance metrics.
 If a grantee's employment, consulting arrangement or membership on the board of directors terminates for any reason, the grantee's phantom shares will be automatically forfeited unless, and to the extent, the committee or the terms of the award agreement provide otherwise.

 The committee, in its discretion, may grant distribution equivalent rights, which we refer to as DERs, with respect to a phantom share.
-DERs entitle the grantee to receive a cash payment equal to the cash distributions made on a Class A share during the period the phantom share is outstanding.
+DERs entitle the grantee to receive an amount in cash, shares or phantom shares, as determined by the committee, equal in value to the cash distributions made on a Class A share during the period the related award is outstanding.
 The committee will establish whether the DERs are paid currently, when the tandem phantom share vests or on some other basis.